 Policies are made available to staff through the University webpages, and are referenced in staff and student handbooks.
-Further to this, communications on research ethics and research integrity processes are made through the University's announcements system.
-Research ethics and research integrity is also a standing item on the University's Faculty Research Committees and Faculty Regulatory Affairs Committees.
+Further to this, communications on research ethics and integrity processes are made through the University's announcements system.
+Ethics and integrity is also a standing item on the University's Faculty Research Committees and Faculty Regulatory Affairs Committees.

 Information about University research-related policies and procedures is generally disseminated at induction via departmental and course programme handbooks.
 Induction for research students will normally include guidance about avoiding plagiarism and a requirement to undertake the University’s related online training in ethics and integrity.